Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 KlofningurThe view-dial at Klofningur West-Iceland

-My father-in-law, Jakob Hálfdanarson, designs view-dials, and my husband and I stop by every view-dial in Iceland, given that they are not located on mountain tops, and photograph them and the surroundings.
+My father-in-law, Jakob Hálfdanarson, is Iceland's leading designer of view-dials, and my husband and I stop by every view-dial in Iceland, given that they are not located on mountain tops, and photograph them and the surrounding areas.

-Jakob designed this view-dial back in 1999 and it was erected by Ferðamálafélag Dala og Reykhólahrepps in August 2000.
+Jakob designed this view dial back in 1999, and Ferðamálafélag Dala og Reykhólahrepps erected it in August 2000.

 Regína by the view-dial at Fellsströnd West-Iceland